george-hawkins/mini-quad-2023/README.md

 As the GetFPV page explains, if you move from 4S to 6S, you have to change the motors - all other components stay the same.

 E.g. 1700KV for 6S vs 2400KV for 4S.

 ---

+For free-style and racing, the 2200mAh battery above would be beyond the upper end of the typically used capacities (and has a somewhat lower C-rating than commonly used while still being well above what's needed for all but the most aggressive flying).

+Around 1500mAh is the typical upper end:

+* Tattu R-Line Version 4.0 1550mAh 130C 4S1P - <https://www.gensace.de/tattu-r-line-version-4-0-1550mah-14-8v-130c-4s1p-lipo-battery-pack-with-xt60-plug.html>

+In North America, the Tattus should be available but it may be easier to go for something like:

+* RDQ Series 4S 1500mAh 100C - <https://www.racedayquads.com/products/rdq-series-14-8v-4s-1500mah-100c-lipo-battery-xt60> - Oscar Liang rates these as the best mid-range brand while describing the Tattu R-Line as premium.
+* Lumenier 1500mAh 4s 95c - <https://www.getfpv.com/batteries/mini-quad-batteries/lumenier-1500mah-4s-95c-lipo-battery-xt60.html>

+Oscar Liang lists various reliable brands [here](https://oscarliang.com/lipo-battery-guide/#Choosing-the-Right-LiPo-Battery), including Tattu, RDQ and Lumenier.
+However, none of them, besides Tattu, is widly available outside North America.

+Note: Tattu produce various ranges of batteries, the R-Line is their premium range while Funfly is their budget range and the Tattu 75C range in-between.

+---